-Advertisement-

 Flash floods and landslides have obliterated entire communities and inflicted severe damage on essential infrastructure.
 As the country grapples with the damage, international aid is flowing in.
 However, recovery efforts are challenged by ongoing storms and rising river levels.

 The damage caused by Typhoon Yagi extends beyond Lao Cai.
 In Cao Bang province, a landslide pushed a bus, car, and several motorcycles into a river running high with floodwaters.
-This incident alone has resulted in 21 confirmed deaths, and 10 people are still missing.
+This incident alone resulted in at least 21 confirmed deaths, and people are still missing.

-Even Hanoi, Vietnam’s capital, has been severely affected by flooding, with water levels reaching up to the neck in some residential areas.
+Even Hanoi, Vietnam’s capital, was severely affected by flooding, with water levels reaching up to the neck in some residential areas.

 Mai Anh, a bakery owner from Hanoi, returned to her shop after seeking refuge at her parents’ home.
 She found over two feet of water still inside, rendering her inventory useless and her business operations unfeasible.